Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 - Pixel 6 — In stock, ships within days, local pickup available

-- Pixel 6 Pro — Sold out online, but local pickup may be available
+- Pixel 6 Pro — Sold out online, but local pickup of Stormy Black may be available

 B&H